 TGax Editor: Update D2.3 P367L46 (28.1.1 – Introduction to the HE PHY) as shown below.

+An AP shall not transmit a Trigger frame or a frame containing a TRS Control subfield that satisfies all of the following conditions:

-An AP operating in an operating class for which the behavior limits set listed in Annex E includes the DFS_50_100_Behavior shall not transmit a Trigger frame that contains at least one User Info field whose RU Allocation subfield indicates a 26-tone RU or a frame with a TRS Control subfield whose RU Allocation subfield indicates a 26-tone RU if the AP has received at least one Beacon frame within the past dot11ObssNbRuToleranceTime in which any of the following are true:
+The AP is operating in an operating class for which the behavior limits set listed in Annex E includes the DFS_50_100_Behavior (see Table E-1)

+The AP has received at least one Beacon frame from OBSS B within the past dot11ObssNbRuToleranceTime in the current operating channel in which any of the following are true:

 The Extended Capabilities element is not present.

 The OBSS Narrow Bandwidth RU in UL OFDMA Tolerance Support bit in the Extended Capabilities element is not present.